paullepoulpe/master-thesis/src/05_Delite.md

 ### Ops
 Delite `Ops` compose the interface that's facing DSL authors.
 They provide the building blocks for defining operations on DSL defined data structures.

-Delite Loops, for example, extend the simple loop mechanism provided by LMS, and provide operations to composer or transform `DeliteCollection`s.
+Delite Loops, for example, extend the simple loop mechanism provided by LMS, and provide operations to compose or transform `DeliteCollection`s.

 ```scala
 abstract class AbstractLoop[A] extends Def[A] {